Lykos153/AnnexRemote/README.md

 Helper module to easily develop special remotes for [git annex](https://git-annex.branchable.com).
 AnnexRemote handles all the protocol stuff for you, so you can focus on the remote itself.
-It implements the complete [external special remote protocol](https://git-annex.branchable.com/design/external_special_remote_protocol) and fulfils all specifications regarding whitespaces etc.
+It implements the complete [external special remote protocol](https://git-annex.branchable.com/design/external_special_remote_protocol) and fulfils all specifications regarding whitespaces etc. This is ensured by an excessive test suite.
-Changes to the protocol are normally adopted within hours after they've been published without changing the interface for the remote.
+Extensions to the protocol are normally added within hours after they've been published.

 ## Getting started
 ### Prerequisites